Updated on March 27, 2021

 In addition to technical drills and forms practice, we do encourage partner drills, controlled contact technique application, or sparring.
 This is a way to challenge our technique application skills and allows us to get acclimatized to the feeling of facing a high-pressure environment.
 Healthy friendly competitions amongst fellow practitioners drive up improvements.

 Applying biomechanics, we are able to leverage our bodies to produce a greater effect with minimal effort.
-With an observant eye and through a disciplined objective approach of identifying issues and address them, our students/trainees will advance through our program with a better result.
+With an observant eye and through a disciplined objective approach of identifying issues and addressing them, our students/trainees will advance through our program with a better result.

 Not discounting volumes of hard work, we place an equally high emphasis on working smarter.
 In short, our training approach is to optimize for better performance, not by trial-and-error.